cirrus-geo/cirrus-geo/docs/src/cirrus/10_intro.rst

 Cirrus is organized into reusable blocks called :doc:`Components
 <60_components>`.
 There are four types of Components:

-* :doc:`Feeders <components/feeders>` accept arbitrary input, and output a
-  Cirrus Process Payload, which is enqueued for processing.
-These can be used to initiate processing from any source, for example, an SNS topic message indicating a new scene is available or an S3 Inventory of existing scenes.
 * :doc:`Tasks <components/tasks/index>` are the basic unit of work in a Workflow and use a Cirrus Process Payload for both input and output.
 This is where specific processing, for example, transforming data to data (e.g., JPEG200 to COG), data to metadata